ethan-stone/obsidian-vault-dnd/To-Do.md

 - [ ] Come up with some plot points and characters that can occur in Fantasia red light district.
-Maybe some speakeasies, an exploitative prostitution ring,
+Maybe some speakeasies, an exploitative prostitution ring, underground fighting ring.